AjabShahar/Ajab-Shahar-TW/README.md

 7) then run :
 vagrant up

-8) To ssh into the new VM, use the command vagrant ssh
+8) To ssh into the new VM, use the command: vagrant ssh

 9) The directory ‘/projects’ contains the deployed project.

-10) Go inside the scripts folder and run the command sh deploy-ajabshahar.sh
+10) Go inside the scripts folder and run the command: sh deploy-ajabshahar.sh

 11) deploy-ajabshahar.sh will copy the files(zip file for assets and jar file for server code) from your machine(the path configured in the vagrant file) to the VM.